allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

 Using the [`@PipelineDecorator.pipeline`](../references/sdk/automation_controller_pipelinecontroller.md#pipelinedecoratorpipeline)
 decorator transforms the function which implements your pipeline's execution logic to a ClearML pipeline controller.
-Since the function is transformed into an independently executed step, it needs to be self-contained.
+Since the function is transformed into an independently executed task, it needs to be self-contained.
 To facilitate this, all package imports inside the function are automatically logged as required packages for the pipeline controller.

 :::tip Multi-file Pipeline Implementation
-In case you have written the pipeline code over multiple files, make sure to import the step functions (with `component` decorators) in the pipeline controller file's first import, not inside the pipeline controller function.
-This will allow you to rerun the pipeline remotely via the UI.
+In the case your pipeline is implemented across multiple files, make sure the pipeline step implementation (files containing functions decorated with `@PipelineDecorator.component`) is imported before `@PipelineDecorator.pipeline`.
 :::

 ```python